eastskykang/machine-learning-project/README.rst

 In addition to :code:`--config` experiments, you can run :code:`--model` experiments.

-These two cover fit/fit_transform and transform/predict, respectively.
+These two flags cover fit/fit_transform and transform/predict, respectively.

 The reason is that for fit/fit_tranform you typically require parameters, whereas for transform/predict you start from a fitted model.